Diversity & InclusionPDF

 Look around the offices of M&R, and what do you see?
 Remarkable people – women and men of differing backgrounds, cultures, ethnicities and orientations, all working together toward a common goal: the best interests and success of our clients.

-Toward that end, the firm has created a Diversity, Multiculturalism & Inclusion (DMI) Committee that meets bi-monthly to discuss and promote these issues.
+Toward that end, the firm has created a Diversity & Inclusion (DI) Committee that meets bi-monthly to discuss and promote these issues.